floydya/declarativex/docs/core-concepts/rate-limiter.md

+---
+title: Rate Limiter - Core Concepts in DeclarativeX
+description: Understand rate limiting in DeclarativeX.
+Learn how to use rate limiter to manage API requests efficiently.
+---

 # Rate limiter

 There is a way to not get banned by the external API you're using.
 It's called rate limiting.